-This dish rack is small but mighty.
+This dish rack is small, but mighty.
 It holds more plates, cups, cutting boards, and silverware than you might think at first glance.
-Its charming green-and-white design makes it even more appealing for those working with limited kitchen countertops.
+Its charming green and white design makes it even more appealing for those working with limited kitchen countertops.
 Alternatively, you can set it directly in the sink while your dishes dry.

 The subtly angled design encourages the water that drains from your dishes to flow where you want it and not make a mess on your counter.
-And when it’s not in use, the spout snaps closed, preventing any remaining drips from escaping.
+When it’s not in use, the spout snaps closed, preventing any remaining drips from escaping.
 Two movable utensil holders provide the perfect place to dry your knives, forks, and spoons.
 Its circular crown design is multifunctional.
 You can position large baking sheets or cutting boards across it, and you can use the spokes as holders for inverted glasses and mugs.

 Best Large: X-Cosrack Dish Drying Rack Stainless Steel Dish Drainer with Drain Board

 Too tall for cabinets when filled

 This well-designed dish drying rack makes use of vertical space to add enormous capacity to a typical drying rack.
 Three tiers of space allow you to dry everything a busy household might need to clean, even if you’ve let the dishes pile up all day.
 It would also be handy for people who undertake big cooking projects, such as batch-cooking on Sunday for the week ahead.
 It can hold up to 15 plates, 18 bowls, cups, mixing bowls, and other tableware.